Vakrasana (Diamond Pose) or (Twisted Pose)

 What is Meru Vakrasana?

-The yogi sits in a dandasana with the leg bent, turns the body on one side, and places the arms outside the leg and wrist to perform meru vakrasana.
+the leg and wrist to perform meru vakrasana.
 With both knees pointing up to the sky, put the reverse foot just above the opposite knee.

 Meru vakrasana relieves stress, increases concentration, and activates the spinal nerves in comparison to its physical advantages, which also include improved endurance.
 In addition, the posture improves the release of prana energy in the abdominal and naval regions.